 Pegasus is one of the 48 constellations which were named by the ancient Greek astronomer Ptolemy.
-In Greek mythology is represents the winged horse Pegasus – probably best known from the 1997 Disney film “Hercules”.
+In Greek mythology is represents the winged horse Pegasus – probably best known from the 1997 Disney film “Hercules” (even though, technically speaking, Hercules never rode Pegasus; that was Perseus).
 In one myth Pegasus used his hooves to dig out a spring called Hippocrene.
-This spring blessed all those who drank it’s water with the ability to write poetry.
+This spring blessed all those who drank its water with the ability to write poetry.
 According to Greek mythology Pegasus was placed into the sky by the god Zeus.

 The constellation is most often associated with the Roman hero Hercules – Hercules is the Roman version of the Greek mythology hero Heracles.
 The history of the constellation goes back further than this though and in Babylonian mythology the constellation is associated with the hero Gilgamesh.